 Leahanna McDonald, MSW, LCSW – Therapist

-Leahanna McDonald is a Licensed Clinical Social Worker married to a disabled Veteran who became the inspiration behind her desire to serve Veterans and their Families.
-She holds a bachelor’s of science in Sociology and a master’s degree in Social Work.
-Leahanna specializes in high risk children and families, and has worked with children from infancy through young adulthood in countless capacities helping them through trauma, adjustment disorders, depressive disorders, anxiety disorders and disruptive disorders.
+Leahanna McDonald is a Licensed Clinical Social Worker married to a disabled veteran who became the inspiration behind her desire to serve veterans and their families.
+She holds a bachelor’s of science degree in Sociology and a master’s degree in Social Work.
+Leahanna specializes in high-risk children and families and has worked with children from infancy through young adulthood in countless capacities, helping them through trauma, adjustment disorders, depressive disorders, anxiety disorders and disruptive disorders.

 Elizabeth M. Sherr, MA, LPC-MHSP, NCC – Therapist

-Elizabeth Sherr is a retired Operation Iraqi Freedom Veteran who served as both a Non-Commissioned Officer and Commissioned Officer for 20 years.
-She is also a licensed Professional Counselor who a holds an undergraduate degree is in Psychology and Sociology, and master’s degrees in Arts in Diplomacy and Arts in Counseling.
+Elizabeth Sherr is a retired Operation Iraqi Freedom veteran who served as both a Non-Commissioned Officer and Commissioned Officer for 20 years.
+She is also a Licensed Professional Counselor who holds an undergraduate degree is in Psychology and Sociology and master’s degrees in Arts in Diplomacy and Arts in Counseling.
 After seeing the increased need for mental health professionals, she knew this was where she needed to be and could continue to serve.
-Her areas of focus are Military Sexual Trauma, Post-Traumatic Stress, combat traumas, non-combat traumas and Internal Family Systems.
+Her areas of focus are military sexual trauma, PTSD, combat traumas, non-combat traumas and internal family systems.
 In addition to individual therapy, she also facilitates both psychodynamic, skills and support groups.